In-patient luxury rehab center in Thailand

 How common is body dysmorphic disorder?

-According to Cleveland Clinic, BDD affects one in 50 people.
+The Office on Women’s Health additionally reported in its article titled, “Body dysmorphic disorder” last updated in February 2021 that BDD affects one in 50 people.
 The number of people with body dysmorphic disorder in the United States is between five and 10 million.
-However, BDD is largely underdiagnosed mainly because many people are reluctant to seek help for their symptoms and, thereby, don’t receive a diagnosis.
+However, BDD is largely underdiagnosed mainly because numerous people are reluctant to seek help for their symptoms and, thereby, don’t receive a diagnosis.

 How is body dysmorphic disorder diagnosed?

 Body dysmorphic disorder is diagnosed after taking a personal and family medical history and performing a physical exam.
-If a healthcare provider suspects a person has BDD, they may refer them to a psychiatrist or psychologist.
+If a healthcare provider suspects a person has BDD, they’re going to refer them to a psychiatrist or psychologist.

 The mental health professional evaluates a patient’s behavior, attitude, and symptoms they’re experiencing.
-They will diagnose BDD when a patient is preoccupied with a flaw (or more of them) in their appearance or when they can’t function at work/ home due to worries about their look and do repetitive actions due to concern for their appearance.
-These repetitive actions include checking oneself in the mirror constantly, and grooming, among others.
+They give a diagnosis of BDD when a patient is preoccupied with a flaw (or more of them) in their appearance or when they can’t function at work/ home due to worries about their look and do repetitive actions due to concern for their appearance.
+These repetitive actions include checking oneself in the mirror constantly and grooming.

 Generally speaking, body dysmorphic disorder is difficult to diagnose because people feel ashamed and tend to be secretive about their symptoms.
 The embarrassment makes them reluctant to schedule an appointment to see a healthcare provider.
-For that reason, BDD can go unnoticed for many years, and many people never receive a diagnosis and treatment.
+For that reason, BDD often goes unnoticed for several years, and affected people never receive a diagnosis and treatment.

 How to prevent body dysmorphic disorder?